Industry-leading genetics in Strawberry, Blueberry, Raspberry, Blackberry, Asparagus, Grapes and Nuts for global companies operating in these crops.

 The 5 things you need to know about Sadie are the following

-Sadie gained a degree in the Hospitality and Tourism field and since then, decidd to branch out into office management.
+Sadie began her further education in the Hospitality and Tourism field and then decided to branch out into office management functions

-She has been working in office environments for the majority of her career for a range of organisations, including a multinational consumer goods business.
+Sadie has been working in office environments for the majority of her career for a wide range of organisations, including a multinational consumer goods business

 Outside of work, Sadie has two small and very active children.
 In her free-time, she enjoys spending time with the family on days out and encouraging her children’s development.
 In any limited additional spare time, Sadie is an excellent cook and likes to read.